Mhna1234/algo-trading-modeling/docs/mab_risk_free_and_rebalancing_plan.md

 ## Summary

+**Implementation Status: 4/5 Phases Complete**
+This plan has been successfully implemented with all core functionality in place.
+The MAB portfolio allocation framework now supports risk-free assets, modular rebalancing control, and consistent transaction/opportunity cost handling.
+The architecture provides the flexibility and extensibility needed for research and production deployment.

+**Key Achievements:**
+- ✅ Complete risk-free asset integration with dynamic FRED API rates
+- ✅ Modular rebalancing scheduler supporting global and per-strategy frequencies
+- ✅ Centralized transaction cost modeling
+- ✅ Opportunity cost adjustments in reward calculations
+- ✅ Two-stage rebalancing architecture implemented
+- ✅ Demo scripts and comparison results available

+**Remaining Work:**
+- ⚠️ Comprehensive test suite for new abstractions (Phase 5 incomplete)

-This plan provides a modular, extensible path to integrating a risk-free asset, explicit rebalancing control, and robust transaction/opportunity cost handling into the MAB portfolio allocation framework.
-The approach balances flexibility, testability, and research needs, while highlighting key trade-offs and risks for future development.
+The approach successfully balances flexibility, testability, and research needs while addressing the identified trade-offs and risks.

 ---